diversen/pandoc-uikit/README.md

-# pandoc bootstrap adaptive template
+# pandoc uikit

+A pandoc uikit html template.

 Includes a sticky adaptive menu and some other nice things: